 - Environmental Protection Agency (EPA) for all matters relating to the carriage by road of radioactive materials of ADR Class 7

-- National Roads Authority (NRA) for matters relating to the classification of tunnels as required
+- National Roads Authority (NRA), or 'Transport Infrastructure Ireland', for matters relating to the classification of tunnels as required

 - Health and Safety Authority (HSA) for all other functions required to be performed by a competent authority under the Regulations